 The first thing you must understand about these two part socks is that they should ONLY be worn with short Lederhosen.
 If you have knee length Bundhosen it just looks goofy, since the calf-sock part of the sock would extend below the knee length pants …and then just end.

 Pull the calf-sock up to the top of your calf.
-A good quality woolen Loferl will stay in place… even when dancing a Schuplattler.
-Usually there is a nice band of green at the top of the Loferl to accent the sock, give your look a bit more style.
+A good quality woolen Loferl will stay in place… even when dancing a Schuhplattler.
+Usually there is a nice band of color or a pattern at the top of the Loferl to accent the sock, give your look a bit more style.

 The foot part of the sock is also wool, and has a band of color to coordinate with the calf.
-Maybe people buy multiple foot parts because they need to be washed more often.
 (And can I just mention, as the person who has to match pairs of socks, I can imagine losing my mind trying to match socks that come in four parts!!)

 Why Wear Loferl?